 - Khukuri Rum

-Do you have any other questions about Nepalese food and cuisine?
+Do you have more questions about Nepalese food and cuisine?
 Leave a comment below!